 I was pleasantly surprised by the flavor of Blue Raspberry, because it really tasted like raspberry candy — even though there are no artificial sweeteners or sugar.
 When I mixed one scoop with a cup of water there was a very, very slightly bitter aftertaste when I was taking a big gulp, but when sipping it I didn’t have a problem.

 I thought Pulse was very good.
-The doses of every single ingredient are super high, so high that if you’re put off by the caffeine or beta alanine, you can halve the serving without much of a problem.
+The doses of every single ingredient are super high, so high that if you’re put off by the caffeine or beta alanine, you can halve the serving to one scoop without much of a problem.
 (The citrulline will wind up a little low, but that’s pretty much it.)

 If you try to avoid artificial ingredients, you’re covered.
 The ingredients list isn’t really missing anything — it’s even way higher in electrolytes than its competitors.
 It is more expensive than usual, but besides that, there’s little to find fault with.